Tughuzhuqo Qizbech movement: Movement

-In 1830, Kizbech attacked Elizavinskaya settlement and destroyed it, and in 1834, heading a force of 700 cavaliers along with Hawduqo Mansur, he brutally defeated a 14 thousand soldier Russian troops in the Battle of Abinsk.
+In 1830, Qizbech attacked Elizavinskaya settlement and destroyed it, and in 1834, heading a force of 700 cavaliers along with Hawduqo Mansur, he brutally defeated a 14 thousand soldier Russian troops in the Battle of Abinsk.
 Again, in the same year, he headed 1,200 cavaliers to victory over 6 thousand Russian soldiers.
-In the same year, with 1,200 cavaliers, Kizbech encountered a Cossack detachment of less than 300 men.
-Admiring the courage and determination of the Cossacks, Kizbech withdrew some of his own cavalry to equalize the numerical advantage.
-The sides fought with equal numbers, and Kizbech's side won the battle.
+In the same year, with 1,200 cavaliers, Qizbech encountered a Cossack detachment of less than 300 men.
+Admiring the courage and determination of the Cossacks, Qizbech withdrew some of his own cavalry to equalize the numerical advantage.
+The sides fought with equal numbers, and Qizbech's side won the battle.
 During the wars, he went on a pilgrimage to Mecca and also visited Egypt.
-The Egyptian rulers wanted to recruit him into the Egyptian army, but Kizbech rejected the offer.
+The Egyptian rulers wanted to recruit him into the Egyptian army, but Qizbech rejected the offer.

-Russian military historian Vasily Potto, who served in the Russian army in the Caucasus, said these about Kizbech:
+Russian military historian Vasily Potto, who served in the Russian army in the Caucasus, said these about Qizbech:

 Tughuzhuqo Kizbech fought like a madman himself: they cut his left temple and neck, and pierced his side with a spear.
 Yet, covered in blood, he returned to Kuban on a horse.